Speak to our team today. Give us a call at +1-321-318-6692.

 Individuals can commence pilot training as early as 17 for a Private Pilot License (PPL) and 18 for a Commercial Pilot License (CPL).
 While many begin training in their late teens or early twenties, it's common for career changers to start in their thirties or forties.
 The aviation industry values skill and experience, often placing less emphasis on age.

-Yes, a college degree is not mandatory to become a commercial pilot.
+No, a college degree is not mandatory to become a commercial pilot.
 However, some airlines may prefer or require a bachelor's degree for certain positions.
 Researching specific airline requirements to align your educational pursuits with your career goals is advisable.

 Yes, the global aviation industry is experiencing a pilot shortage.
 Increased air travel demand and mandatory retirements have contributed to this shortage, leading to heightened demand for qualified commercial pilots.